Rahulsharma0810/notes-rvsharma-com/HomeLab/2.Applications/Paperless NGX.md

 Not using oci://ghcr.io/gabe565/charts

-Becasue the chart doesn't support extraVolumes, extraVolumesMounts, Needed for hooking custom script in PaprlessNgx
+Because the chart doesn't support extraVolumes, extraVolumesMounts, Needed for hooking custom script in PaprlessNgx

 We need to attach configmap in pod like